 - Identify areas of legislative weakness and provide practical advice on potential remedies

-- Provide hands on instruction to audit teams on specific taxpayers under audit with particular emphasis on:
+- Provide hands on instruction to legal staff on specific cases subject to review or appeal with emphasis on:

 The consultant therefore is expected to act as a trainer, coach, mentor, and advisor.
-The training activities that are conducted should be practice-oriented, using case studies from advanced tax administrations but primarily live files from commercial tax and income tax returns filed by LTO taxpayers.
-As a result of the training activities LTO auditors will:
+The training activities that are conducted should be practice-oriented, using case studies from modern tax administrations but primarily advance actual issues requiring interpretation or decision making for effective case management.
+As a result of these activities, legal staff will:

-- Become familiar with the processes of audit case management;
+- Become familiar with the processes of dispute case management;

-- Have an understanding of audit approaches and techniques used for large taxpayer audits and be able to apply these approaches and techniques in their practical work;
+- Understand audit approaches and techniques used as these relate to complex disputes for management and be able to acknowledge these approaches and techniques in their practical work;

-- Understand the linkages between the audit functions and other compliance management functions in the LTO and the Internal Revenue Department (IRD).
+- Understand the linkages between audit functions and other compliance management functions in the Internal Revenue Department (IRD).

 Tasks of the assignment are:

-- Provide support to the IT advisor on ITAS implementation team
+- Providing support to the IT advisor on ITAS implementation team,

-- Support IRD and LTO in the implementation of the new Tax Administration Law and tax policy reforms;
+- Supporting IRD in the implementation of the new Tax Administration Law and Income Tax Law

-- Contribute to IRD and LTO reform change management and communication efforts.
+- Supporting IRD change management and communication efforts.

 The consultant shall prepare the following documents and reports:

-- A work plan for developing a sustainable, self-sufficient audit function within the LTO, including an outline and program as well as training material for the training workshops to be conducted for the training program of IRD’s Training Directorate.
+- A work plan for developing the legal interpretation and case management functions within the Legal Affairs Directorate including an outline and program as well as training material for the training workshops to be conducted;

-- A reference tool listing key questions /issues brought to the attention of the consultant by LTO tax audit staff and providing guidance on how to address these questions and issues.
+- A reference tool listing key questions /issues brought to the attention of the consultant by Legal Affairs staff and providing guidance on how to address these questions and issues.

-- A completion report analysing progress made and experience with conducting large taxpayer audits.
-The report will also highlight existing major knowledge and experience gaps in the tax audit function and propose priorities for further capacity building.
+- A completion report analysing progress made in capacity development within the Legal Affairs Directorate.
+The report will also highlight existing major knowledge and experience gaps and propose priorities for further capacity building.

 The Consultant will be required to provide an update/addition to original baseline report.

-All reports shall be prepared in English language and shall be submitted to IRD both in soft and in hard copy.
-All reports will be translated into Myanmar language and submitted to IRD within two weeks of the English language submission.
-A suitable translator will be provided and will be supervised by the consultant.
+All reports shall be prepared in the English language and will be submitted to IRD both in soft and in hard copy.

 The prospective candidate shall have the following qualifications:

-- Degree in accounting, law, economics or related area with supporting professional qualification, as well as at least 15 years of experience in conducting taxpayer audits (including at least five years of audits of large businesses and international tax issues; this needs to be supported by documentary evidence);
+- Degree in accounting, law (preferably with specialization in tax law) or related area with supporting professional qualification, as well as at least 15 years of experience in legal interpretation and case management (including at least five years’ experience of large business and international tax issues - this needs to be supported by documentary evidence);

-- Proven experience in training and capacity building for public sector organizations; specifically, it should be in tax auditing, accounting or related area of expertise.
+- Proven experience in training and capacity building for public sector organizations; specifically, it should be in tax law interpretation, accounting or related areas of expertise.